rudfoss/radutils/libs/config-builder/README.md

 npm install @radutils/config-builder@beta
 ```

 `@radutils` ConfigBuilder provides a type-safe way of compiling configuration options from multiple sources for your application.
 It separates the configuration definition from the source or sources allowing you to construct configuration objects declaratively and separated from where values come from and how they are retrieved.
-It also enables you to construct different configuration objects for multiple scenarios based on the same sources in a thread-safe way.
+It also enables you to construct different configuration objects for multiple scenarios based on the same sources.
+Each build function will use separate instances of the sources thus avoiding collisions when running async code.

 ## Usage